DIPlib/diplib/changelogs/diplib_3.1.0.md

 - Assignments into multiple tensor dimensions like `img{2:3} = [4,5]` or `img{2:3} = gaussf(img{2:3})` produced
   an error message.

+- `im2mat` again puts the tensor dimension (and color channels) as the last dimension of the output array, as it did in *DIPimage* 2.9.

 (See also bugfixes to *DIPlib*.)